-- Lakeland Community Hospital Pharmacy, St. Joseph: 1234 Napier Ave., St. Joseph, Open 24 Hours
+- Lakeland Community Hospital Pharmacy - St. Joseph:1234 Napier Ave., St. Joseph.
+Open 24 hours per day.

 - The Drug Enforcement Agency periodically partners with local law enforcement agencies for pill drop-off collections.

-Home medical waste is not regulated under the MI Medical Waste Management Act, therefore common sense and caution should guide individuals in the safe disposal of home medical waste.
+Home medical waste is not regulated under the Michigan Medical Waste Management Act, therefore common sense and caution should guide individuals in the safe disposal of home medical waste.
 Do not flush medical waste.
-Needles or sharps, old prescription medicine, etc. can be disposed of properly using the various methods listed above.
+Needles or sharps, old prescription medicine, etc. can be disposed of properly using the various methods listed.

 - Berrien County Household Chemical Collection Events: sharps/needles must be in a puncture proof container.
-Please label the container with the word "Sharps" or "Needles".
+Please label the container with the word "Sharps" or "Needles."
 This collection program is free to Berrien County residents.
-View the Household Chemical Collection event dates HERE.